Skip to content

 • Mission customization through Autowalk extensions

-• Custom payloads can integrate with external systems
+• Custom payloads can connect to external systems

 Robotics > Universal Robots integration